-- 39. Duty to investigate - 39A.
+39. Duty to investigate

+- 39A.
 Investigation to be completed as soon as practicable - 40.
 Matters that do not have to be investigated - 41.
 Referral of matters for investigation otherwise than under this Act - 42.
-Referral of public interest disclosures to relevant public body for investigation - 43.
+Referral of public interest disclosures to relevant public body for investigation - 42A.
+Referral of public interest disclosures in relation to members of Parliament - 43.
 Provision of information by Ombudsman - 44.
 Notice of referral